-1.1 The Agency agrees to comply with the Code of Federal Regulations (CFR), Title 24, Part 570, with details of HUD requirements concerning CDBG, with the Code of Federal Regulations Title 2, Part 200 ("Uniform Administrative Requirements"), and all federal regulations and policies issued pursuant to these regulations, as more specifically described in Exhibit A, attached hereto and incorporated by this reference (collectively referred to as "Applicable Federal Laws").
-The Agency further agrees to utilize Funds available under this Agreement to supplement rather than supplant funds otherwise available.
+- 1.1 The Agency agrees to comply with the Code of Federal Regulations (CFR), Title 24, Part 570, with details of HUD requirements concerning CDBG, with the Code of Federal Regulations Title 2, Part 200 ("Uniform Administrative Requirements"), and all federal regulations and policies issued pursuant to these regulations, as more specifically described in Exhibit A, attached hereto and incorporated by this reference (collectively referred to as "Applicable Federal Laws").
+The Agency further agrees to utilize Funds available under this Agreement to supplement rather than supplant funds otherwise available. - 1.2 The Agency shall have and shall document an established process for determining eligibility of applicants that is consistent with recordkeeping requirements established by HUD.

-- 1.2 The Agency shall have and shall document an established process for determining eligibility of applicants that is consistent with recordkeeping requirements established by HUD. - 1.3 The Agency shall utilize CDBG Funds to provide afterschool and tutoring programs for homeless children and children from low income households in Orange County in need of these services deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.
+- 1.3 The Agency shall utilize CDBG Funds to provide Services for low income young adults deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.